Dwight Peck's personal Web site

 It's starting to rain really hard now.
 Back down the Route des Montagnes at 5km per hour with the brakes permanently on and knuckles losing their circulation.

-A week later, 12 December, and the snow's gone now, but for last night's sprinkling.
+A week later, 12 December 2009, and the snow's gone now, except for last night's sprinkling.
 Senator Inhofe would have an answer to this.

 La Bassine looking a little spooky in the wet dusk.